Dr Manjit Matharu explains why getting the correct headache diagnosis is so important

 “Different headaches have different treatments.
 While there is some overlap, the difference can be very important,” notes Dr Matharu.
 “If you get the correct diagnosis, then you can get the correct treatment and it’s much more likely to be effective.”

 There is also the issue of ‘medication overuse headaches’ – a type of chronic headache that’s actually caused by painkillers.
 “The problem is, if you start taking medication too frequently, paradoxically, you start getting more headaches.
 Most people don’t really know this, and in fact many doctors didn’t know until relatively recently that this was a real issue,” says Dr Matharu.
 “But it’s a very important one.”

 For many people, seeing a headache specialist is key.
 As well as being best placed to confirm your diagnosis and arrange further investigations if necessary, a specialist will be able to advise on the full range of treatments that might be most effective for each individual patient, taking into account any other coinciding health problems too.

 As Dr Matharu explains, the appropriate treatment path can also include medication – as well as lifestyle advice – to prevent your specific type of headaches occurring in the first place, so you’ll be able to reduce your use of painkillers and the risk of medication overuse headaches too.

 Unsure what’s causing your headaches?
 Or struggling to manage chronic headaches?
-Book a consultation at one of our clinics today.
+Book a consultation today.